-Dynamic panels are covered with a blue mask by default to make them easier to spot on the canvas.
-You can toggle the mask at View → Masks in the application menu.
+Dynamic panels have a purple outline by default to make them easier to spot on the canvas.
+You can toggle the outline mask at View → Masks in the application menu.

 On the Canvas

-Double-click a dynamic panel on the canvas to enter state-editing mode, indicated by a teal border and toolbar surrounding the canvas.
+Double-click a dynamic panel on the canvas to enter state-editing mode, indicated by a purple border and toolbars on the canvas.

 In this mode, you can add, remove, and edit widgets in the dynamic panel's states.
 To edit the dynamic panel states themselves, click the current state's name in the floating context bar that appears above the dynamic panel.
 In the dropdown that appears, you can do the following: